fieldtrip/website/workshop/natmeg/dipolefitting.md

 We also read the geometrical data from the fif file.
 It contains information about the MEG magnetometer and gradiometer positions (the “grad” structure), about the EEG electrodes (the “elec” structure) and about the head shape.

-The MEG dataset is available as [oddball1_mc_downsampled.fif](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/oddball1_mc_downsampled.fif) from our ftp server.
+The MEG dataset is available as [oddball1_mc_downsampled.fif](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/oddball1_mc_downsampled.fif) from our FTP server.

     dataset = 'oddball1_mc_downsampled.fif';